meedan/pender/README.md

 * Archive.org
   * This archiver requires `archive_org_access_key` and `archive_org_secret_key` on `config/config.yml` file to be enabled.
 Get your account’s keys at https://archive.org/account/s3.php
 * Perma.cc
-  * This archiver requires a `perma_cc_key` on `config/config.yml` file to be enabled.
+  * This archiver requires a `perma_cc_key` on `config/config.yml` file or the requesting API key to be enabled.
 Get your account key at https://perma.cc
 * Video Archiver
   * Pender uses `youtube-dl` to download videos from any page
   * Many requests in a short period of time to a domain (~20 requests/min) can lead to IP blocking.